-- 11.5 These rules apply not only to the press and public but also to requests from Councillors and from partner agencies or external bodies.
+- can seek guidance from the Information Governance Manager. - 11.3 Only employees with specific delegated authority may disclose to members of the public any information arising, documentation considered or events occurring at a time when a Council, Cabinet, Committee or sub-Committee meeting has decided to exclude the press and public from that part of its meeting. - 11.4 Employees must not disclose personal data where this is not permitted under the General Data Protection Regulation.
+If in doubt seek advice from your Manager and explain to the person requesting the information the importance of complying with the data protection legislation.
+If the Manager is uncertain, advice is available from the appropriate member of the Council's Information Governance Team. - 11.5 These rules apply not only to the press and public but also to requests from partner agencies or external bodies.
 Requests for information from councillors must be handled in accordance with the Council's Information Sharing Rules that are in the Constitution. - 11.6 Where enforcing authorities such as the Police, Wales Audit Office or Health & Safety Executive are seeking information they may be doing so pursuant to statutory powers which they would quote.
 It is important to ensure that the request is being made by the regulatory body not an impostor.
 Legitimate bodies accept the need to produce written authority.
 If in doubt advice is available from the Council's Legal Department.
-Where such bodies are not using their statutory powers to obtain information then personal information should not be disclosed without ensuring it would not breach the Data Protection ActGeneral Data Protection Regulation. - 11.7 Employees must not use any information obtained in the course of their employment for personal gain or benefit, nor pass it on to others who might use it in such a way.
+Where such bodies are not using their statutory powers to obtain information then personal information should not be disclosed without ensuring it would not breach the General Data Protection Regulation. - 11.7 Employees must not use any information obtained in the course of their employment for personal gain or benefit, nor pass it on to others who might use it in such a way.
 Any particular information received by an employee from a Councillor which is personal to that Councillor and does not belong to the Authority must not be divulged by the employee without the prior approval of that Councillor, except where such disclosure is required or sanctioned by the law.